 - No Element Retries: Due to the current backlog of candidates on the waiting list and difficulty of administering exams online, you may take only ONE instance of an exam element per session.
 If you don’t pass, you will have to sign up to get on the waitlist and go through this process again to retake the test.

-- Multiple Exam Elements: We will allow you to take additional exam elements if you pass earlier elements, but only if you are well prepared for the additional elements and have indicated the elements that you plan to take as part of your session registration.
-There is no additional fee for additional elements but we need to know your plans so we can schedule your and other candidates' exam sessions accordingly, since we are only able to supervise one exam at a time.
+- Multiple Exam Elements: We encourage you to take additional exam elements if you pass earlier elements, but only if you are well prepared for the additional elements.
+There is no additional fee for additional elements.

 PREPARING YOUR COMPUTER AND MOBILE DEVICE